Monday, July 27, 2020

 The Core Mechanic

 The core mechanic is the percentage based skill.
 You have a number that represents your skill, in percent.
 To use that skill, you roll percentage dice, and if you roll under or equal to that number you succeeded.
 Attacks are the same, with the skill that of attacking with a sword, or firing a handgun.
-If you role under 1/5th your skill, you achieved a special success with better results.
+If you roll under 1/5th your skill, you achieved a special success with better results.
 My favorite was the impale: if you had a special success on an attack with a melee weapon like an ax, your weapon dealt double damage and was stuck in the opponent, and you needed a strength check to pull it free.

 Skill checks may be easy or difficult.
 An easy check doubles your skill, a difficult one halves it.
 The rules award easy or difficult status to situations like D&D 5e does Advantage or Disadvantage, for example a backstab or sneak attack is an easy attack.
 (We used to just apply bonus percentages or penalties, which also works, and RuneQuest does so today, with +/- 20% or more).

 Each skill has a starting probability available to everyone.
 This can range from 0% in Foreign language to 40% in Climbing.
 Some skills are special in that their base values are derived from your characteristics, for example dodging a melee attack starts as 2 times your dexterity.
-RuneQuest bases all starting percentages on the sum of two relevant characteristics, or two times the same.
-This is a bit more work to create a character.

 Training and experience improve these numbers.
 Similar to point buy for attributes in D&D, you can set the power of starting characters by the number of points they have to increase their skills.
 The standard rules allot 300 points for your profession's skills, plus intelligence times 10 points anywhere, and do not allow to start any skill above 75%.
 On average you could maximize six professional and two personal skills.

 More complex variants can add a bonus for characteristics to skills, similar to how ability score bonuses influence skills in 5e D&D. The basic rules do not and it always felt like an unnecessary complication to me.
 You have enough freedom with distributing percentage points to be great where you want to be.
+RuneQuest based all starting percentages on the sum of two relevant characteristics, or two time the same one.
+This was more work to create a character.

 The brilliant idea is how to represent experience: after an adventure or session, when your character has time to reflect, you get to roll against the skills you used in the adventure (the skills have a small checkbox on the character sheet for you to track that).
 When you roll over your skill, you get to increase it by 1d6 percentage points.
 I just love this.
 You only get better in whatever you actually exercise.
 And the better you get, the more easily you succeed, but the harder it is to get even better than that.
 Beginners have a hard time, but learn fast if they make it.